ZoranStojsavljevic/MySQL_Linux_Environment/README.md

 There are also some clients' examples presented in this repo.

 I installed the native MySQL client called PopSQL.
-Also I will try to install and use another MySQL client based on Python3's connector using pip (phyton installer program) as an installer.
+I also installed another MySQL client based on Python3's connector using pip (phyton installer program) as an installer.

 What is a pip?
 A package-management system written in Python and it is used to install and manage software packages.
 The Python